 - pH.
 6.0-9.0 SU. pH limitations [10 CSR 20-7.015] are protective of the water quality standard [10 CSR 20-7.031(5)(E)], due to the assimilative capacity of the receiving stream. - Dissolved Oxygen.
 This facility utilizes dechlorination chemicals in order to reduce the amount of total residual chlorine that is discharged in the effluent.
 Dechlorination chemicals are known to exhibit an oxygen demand on the effluent and if not properly managed the effects on the effluent DO concentrations can be significant.
-Therefore reasonable potential to cause or contribute to an excursion of either the general or specific criteria does not exists based upon the permittee's application for discharge.
-Monitoring only requirements have been included in this permit in order to determine if a future effluent limitation is necessary to protect water quality - Total Phosphorus

-☑ - To Table Rock Lake and Lake Taneycomo, 0.5 mg/L per 10 CSR 20-7.015 (3).

-• Aluminum, Total Recoverable Monitoring requirement only.
+Currently, there is no monitoring data related to the dissolved oxygen concentration in the discharge or to the condition of the receiving stream's dissolved oxygen.
+Monitoring only requirements have been included in this permit in order to determine if a future effluent limitation is necessary to protect water quality - Total Phosphorus.
+To Table Rock Lake and Lake Taneycomo, 0.5 mg/L per 10 CSR 20-7.015 (3). - Aluminum, Total Recoverable.
+Monitoring requirement only.
 This facility uses chemicals for phosphorous removal that may contain aluminum.
-Monitoring is required to determine if reasonable potential exists for this facility's discharge to exceed water quality standards for Aluminum (Total Recoverable).
+Monitoring is required to determine if reasonable potential exists for this facility's discharge to exceed water quality standards for Aluminum (Total Recoverable). - Iron, Total Recoverable.
+Monitoring requirement only.
+This facility uses chemicals for phosphorous removal that may contain iron.
+Monitoring is required to determine if reasonable potential exists for this facility's discharge to exceed water quality standards for Iron (Total Recoverable).